Self-harm describes any behaviour where someone intentionally causes harm to themselves. Self-harm comes in many different forms:

 Where or who do I go to for support?

 It takes a lot of courage to make the first step to tell someone what you are experiencing, and equally, if you are a friend or family member.
 The disclosure of something so personal and intimate will always be a challenge.
-At Rooks Heath, we have experienced members of staff on our Safeguarding Team that have had training in supporting students and family members who are suffering the effects of self-harm.
+At Rooks Heath, we have experienced members of staff; our Counsellor and Safeguarding Team who are trained in supporting students and family members who are suffering the effects of self-harm.
 We would encourage you to share your experience, so that we can support you and your loved ones to stay safe.
 However, we understand that involving school can be a challenge and so a visit to your GP would be our first suggestion.
 There are also charities that specialise in supporting self-harmers, with confidential and highly trained therapists, and these are listed below in ‘Useful Contacts’.
 Early intervention always offers the best outcomes.

 How can I support a young person that is self-harming?